epurola/Cat_or_Dog/README.md

 You can utilize the Cat or Dog AI model in your own projects or try it out via the provided link.

-Feel free to customize this README further to suit your project's specific details and requirements.
-If you have any further questions or need additional assistance, please let me know!